 The most commonly used fabric in sheets is cotton or cotton blend.
 Cotton-polyester blend sheets are wrinkle-resistant, and relatively inexpensive (up to half the cost of all-cotton).
 If you’re looking for a cool, soft feel, (and don’t mind a few wrinkles) nothing beats 100 percent cotton.
-Cotton wicks moisture away from your skin and are less likely to stain than polyester blends because it releases dirt more easily when wet.
+Cotton wicks moisture away from your skin and is less likely to stain than polyester blends because it releases dirt more easily when wet.
 Microfiber sheets are 100 percent polyester and can rival the softness of cotton; but, since microfiber does not breathe well and can cause sweating.
-Muslin is a is a loosely woven cotton fabric usually of lesser quality.
+Muslin is a loosely woven cotton fabric usually of lesser quality.
 While useful in some applications, it should be avoided when choosing sheets.
-Certainly there are other, including satin (which is usually polyester) linen, and silk, the above constitute the majority of the readily available choices.
+Certainly, there are other, including satin (which is usually polyester) linen, and silk, the above constitute the majority of the readily available choices.

 A word about the words associated with cotton sheets.
 The term “Egyptian” cotton used to denote long staple (1 ½”+ fibers) cotton grown in Egypt.
 Because of the long growing season and the variety of cotton plants the fabric produced from Egyptian cotton was of a higher quality.
-Unfortunately, now days, one cannot always be sure that a sheet set that claims to be Egyptian cotton contains only the high quality staple cotton.
+Unfortunately, today, one cannot always be sure that a sheet set that claims to be Egyptian cotton contains only the high-quality staple cotton.
 Pima cotton is cotton that is grown in the southwestern US and also has long fibers for higher quality.
 Certain companies are authorized to call their product “Supima” (superior pima) if it meets the highest standards for staple length and overall quality.
-Fabric made from long-staple cotton produces a softer sheet; the surface won’t pill and lint like fabric woven from shorter fibers.
+Fabric made from long-staple cotton produces a softer sheet; the surface won’t pill and lint like fabrics woven from shorter fibers.

-The type of weave greatly affects the way a sheet feels,, its longevity, and its price.
+The type of weave greatly affects the way a sheet feels, its longevity, and its price.
 Plain weaves, which are woven from an equal number of vertical and horizontal yarns, are less expensive.
 Percale is plain weave with a guaranteed thread count of 180; it is known for its longevity and crisp feel.
 This is the bare minimum one would want in a sheet set.

 Sateen weaves have more vertical than horizontal yarns.
 The higher proportion of vertical threads results in an extremely soft fabric, but one that is more apt to pill and tear than a plain weave.
 Satin is made using the sateen weave; of course, other fibers such as polyester or silk are used.

 Most sheets are treated with chemicals, including chlorine, formaldehyde, and silicone, to keep them from shrinking, losing their shape, and wrinkling.
 Some f manufacturers offer sheets where no chemicals were used or that all traces of chemicals used during manufacturing have been removed.
 If you suffer from chemical sensitivities, these sheets may be a good choice for you.
 Organic sheets are untreated and woven from cotton grown without the use of pesticides, herbicides, or fertilizers.
-These sheet may shrink and wrinkle more.
+These sheets may shrink and wrinkle more.

 Thread count is the most misunderstood element of the sheet buying equation.
 As stated earlier this is largely due to misinformation.
-Thread counts refers to the number of threads, both vertical (warp) and horizontal (weft), per square inch.
+Thread counts refer to the number of threads, both vertical (warp) and horizontal (weft), per square inch.
 The main issue: what is a thread?
 While it seems a simple question, it is not.
 Some sellers count not just each thread, but each fiber or ply that make up each thread.
 A single thread might be four plies twisted together; one seller will call that one thread, while another call that four threads.
 Hence the confusion.
 Generally speaking the comfort value of increasing thread count over 400 single ply is very little.
-A 300 or 400 thread count can feel far superior to a 1000 thread count depending on the other factors discussed here.
+A 300 or 400 thread count can feel far superior to a 1000 thread count depending on the other factors discussed above.

 How to Buy Sheets